I'll describe here my experiments with my Linksys WRT54GS.

 After having spent a lot of time trying to compile exim using uclibc, I gave up and compiled it on a real 'mipsel' system as a static binary, and after a few patches it worked !
 You too, can now turn your WRT54 into a nice MTA.

-The current binary is based on Exim 3.36 and should run on any WRT firmware, (I use HyperWRT).
+The current binary is based on Exim 3.36 with added security patches and should run on any WRT firmware, (I use HyperWRT).
 All the files are here (sources, binaries, sample config).

 To install Exim: